maspen/CNNModelComparison/README.md

 #### LeNet5 Model with Image Augmentation

-The above model was ammended by introducing image augmentation
+The above model was amended by introducing image augmentation
 ```
 RandomFlip("horizontal", input_shape=(32, 32, 3))
 RandomRotation(0.1)